MRamadhanKesaPI/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Data Cleaning

-In this phase,i clean the data to make sure it's accurate, consistent, and reliable.
-The process includes:
+The data is cleaned to ensure accuracy, consistency, and reliability.
+This process includes:

-- Type Conversion: Changing data to the correct format (e.g., text to dates or numbers).
+- **Type Conversion:** Changing data to the correct format (e.g., converting text to dates or numbers).
-- Handling Null Values: Fixing missing data by filling or removing it.
+- **Handling Null Values:**  Fixing missing data by filling or removing it.
-- Removing Duplicates: Removing duplicate entries to keep the data accurate.
+- **Removing Duplicates:** Eliminating duplicate entries to maintain data accuracy.

 Below are the SQL queries and results for each Cleaning step.
 ```sql